 It all started when a friend told me she is pruning her huge Fiddle Leaf Fig tree, I just have to try and see if I could grow some from her trimmings!

-Which leads to today’s tutorial- how to grow many Fiddle Leaf Fig plants from one plant!
+Which leads to today’s tutorial- Fiddle Leaf Fig propagation made easy!

 After 4 weeks, some little popcorn-like spots started to appear on the stem base of the cuttings in water.

 After 6-8 weeks, roots are growing in the water, wow!
 There’s no need to change water during this time.

 When the roots are about 1 to 2 inches long, you can plant the rooted Fiddle Leaf Fig cuttings in soil and watch them grow!
 Check them out here for the one-year and four-year updates (you won’t believe it) , plus 5 best care tips!

 Fiddle Leaf Fig propagation method 2: grow cuttings in soil.

 I did not use rooting hormone here because of the comparison tests, but I have found that it can really increase the success rate and speed up propagation in soil for all kinds of plants!